CodeGlassDotIO/Docs/_docs/Roadmap/MorePlatformSupport.md

 At CodeGlass we want to support more platforms to expand the capabilities of CodeGlass.

+## MacOS support
+Able to use codeglass on MacOS

+## Linux Support
+Able to use CodeGlass on Linux

-## Cloud Profiders
+## Cloud Providers
-We want to support cloud providers, like AWS & Azure, in the future.
+We want to directly support cloud providers, like AWS & Azure without needing manual steps taken by the developer  in the future.

 ## CodeGlass as Cloud Tool
 We want to provide the option to use CodeGlass as a cloud tool in the future.